Most Overlooked Items by Insurance Adjusters in A Roof Claim

 Insurance Adjusters Roof Claim - Underlayment

-Damage to the underlayment can be easily missed or deemed unnecessary for replacement by an insurance adjuster.
-However, a diligent and experienced roofer will recognize that compromised underlayment can lead to severe issues such as leaks and further structural damage.
-It’s crucial to inspect the underlayment thoroughly to ensure the roof’s integrity.
 If the roof’s pitch is under 4/12, building code mandates a minimum of 2 layers of underlayment.
-This critical detail is rarely included in the initial insurance scope, leading to potential oversights during repairs.
+The initial insurance scope rarely includes this but it can lead to potential oversights during repairs.
 Homeowners should be aware of these requirements to advocate for proper repairs and avoid future problems.

 Ventilation